mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 ## QUIC Datagrams {#quic-datagrams}

 Senders can also transmit RTP packets in QUIC datagrams.
 QUIC datagrams are an extension to QUIC described in {{!RFC9221}}.
+QUIC datagrams can only be used if the use of the extension was successfully negotiated during the QUIC handshake.
+If the use of datagrams was signalled using a signalling protocol, but the datagram extension was not negotiated during the handshake, a peer MAY close the connection with the ROQ\_SIGNALING\_ERROR error code.

 QUIC datagrams preserve frame boundaries.
 Thus, a single RTP packet can be mapped to a single QUIC datagram without additional framing.
 Senders SHOULD consider the header overhead associated with QUIC datagrams and ensure that the RTP/RTCP packets, including their payloads, flow identifier, QUIC, and IP headers, will fit into path MTU.

 {{fig-dgram-payload}} shows the encapsulation format for RoQ Datagrams.